-This chapter guides you on how to protect your home network from unauthorized users by implementing these three network security functions.
-You can block or allow specific client devices to access your wireless network using MAC Filtering, or using Access Control for wired and wireless networks, or you can prevent ARP spoofing and ARP attacks by using IP & MAC Binding.
+This chapter guides you on how to protect your home network from unauthorized users by implementing these two network security functions.
+You can use Access Control for wired and wireless networks, or you can prevent ARP spoofing and ARP attacks by using IP & MAC Binding.